-In the backcountry, the outer was easy enough to take off exposing the extremely tight fitting and dexterous liner glove, which was able to do the most dexterous of tasks with ease.
+In the backcountry, the outer was easy enough to take off exposing the extremely tight-fitting and dexterous liner glove, which was able to do the most dexterous of tasks with ease.
 The included wrist leashes add security when removing the outer gloves.
-If you are looking for a slightly more dexterous option that won't break the bank, take a look at the slightly more expensive Outdoor Research Revolution.

 The initial weather resistance of this glove is decent.
 It does not need leather treatment to restore the waterproofness of the palm.
 As the testing went on, the DWR on the back of the glove finally gave out and the softshell type of outer did a decent job of repelling frozen precipitation while skiing.

 Durability on these gloves was also a middle of the road score.
-Gloves in this price range lack significant reinforcements and thick leather palms like some of the other more expensive gloves in our test, such as the Hestra Fall Line or the Black Diamond Guide.
+Gloves in this price range lack significant reinforcements and thick leather palms like some of the other more expensive gloves in our test.
 So with that said, this glove will not last as long as its more expensive counterparts.

 Within gloves of the same price range, the Highcamp does a great job of being durable for multiple seasons of use.
 The biggest failure we saw was the thumb splitting from the palm of the glove over long-term use.
 This is most likely due to a tight-fitting palm and a high wear area at the seam because of this.
 When a glove doesn't have multiple panels to make up the palm, certain sacrifices need to be made and the thumb range of motion decreases due to this.
 Again, all Outdoor Research gloves have an amazing warranty and this should be factored into any buying decision.